New Jersey Gambling and Taxes

 It wouldn’t be as exciting if you knew the outcome of your wagers ahead of time.

 Another plus is that many types of gambling are legal in New Jersey.
 Casino gambling, horse racing, the state lottery, bingo and most recently, sports betting.

 Gambling is even more fun when you win.

 And, when you gamble at authorized NJ betting sites, you will be paid.

-What you may not have given much thought to, though, is that NJ gambling winnings are taxable.
+What you may not have given much thought to, though, is thinking about the taxable portion of those NJ gambling winnings.
 Winnings obtained from illegal gambling applies here as well.